-Elena Britos is a first-year MFA student in fiction from Portland, Maine.
+Elena Britos is a third-year MFA student in fiction from Portland, Maine.
 She graduated from Bowdoin College in 2015, where she studied English.
 After graduation, Elena worked in trade book publishing and the college study abroad world.
 She is assistant editor of the fiction and comics sections of the Nashville Review.

 Born in California, raised (mostly) in Texas, and now living in Tennessee, Courtney Brown is a poet and scholar, currently working on her MFA in Poetry and her Ph.D. in English Literature at Vanderbilt University.
 She previously studied literature and poetry at Rice University where she was also the editor-in-chief of R2: The Rice Review.
 Her poems have appeared in R2: The Rice Review and Poets.org.

 Maria Isabelle Carlos is a poet from Columbia, MO.
 She was awarded the Thomas Wolfe Scholarship from the University of North Carolina, where she received her BA in English.
 Her work has appeared or is forthcoming in Tin House Online, Pleiades, Sycamore Review, Cave Wall, Four Way Review, The Collagist,and elsewhere.
 She was a finalist for The Pinch Literary Award, the Palette Poetry Prize, and the Nazim Hikmet Poetry Prize.
 She is a second-year MFA candidate in poetry at Vanderbilt University and editor-in-chief of Nashville Review.